Kathmandu Valley Tours and Sightseeing.

 Swayambhunath Stupa Sightseeing.

 Aside, in front of the temple, one of the famous goddesses with the shrine of Ajima called "Harati Mata" is there.
-This temple of goddess believes to be famous in the way of tantric.
-Both the stupa of Lord Buddha and a temple of a goddess are surrounded by other temples and Tibetan monasteries.
+This temple of goddess is believed to be famous in the way of tantric.
+Both the stupa of Lord Buddha and the temple of a goddess are surrounded by other temples and Tibetan monasteries.
 Being located on the top level of the valley, this place is famous for visitors for sightseeing.

 Pashupatinath Temple Sightseeing.

-The Pashupatinath temple of Lord Shiva possessed a two-storied golden roof and silver doors and is famous for its superb architecture.
+The Pashupatinath temple of Lord Shiva possesses a two-storied golden roof and silver doors and is famous for its superb architecture.
 The temple is situated 5 kilometers east of Kathmandu's heart, on the banks of the sacred Bagmati River.
 Being one of the most important Hindu temples, this is a center of annual pilgrimage.
-From time immortal, the Pasupatinath area has contained numerous temples, stupas, monasteries, images, and inscriptions.
-Not only is the Pasupatinath area a pilgrimage site for the Hindus and it is also an important cultural treasury for the whole world.
+From time immemorial, the Pashupatinath area has contained numerous temples, stupas, monasteries, images, and inscriptions.
+Not only is the Pasupatinath area a pilgrimage site for the Hindus but it is also an important cultural treasury for the whole world.
 Only Hindus are permitted to enter from the main gate.

 Bouddhanath Stupa Sightseeing.

 One of the oldest and the biggest Buddhist monuments ever built in Nepal, Bouddhanath is an imposing structure standing some 36 meters.
-The Stupa stands on the massive three-level Mandala style platform surrounded by colorful private family houses.
-The basic feature of this great stupa is very much like those of the Swayambhunath stupa except for its final display.
-It is much bigger than Swayambhunath Stupa and lies on the valley floor where s former one stands on the hilltop.
+The Stupa stands on the massive three-level mandala-style platform surrounded by colorful private family houses.
+The basic features of this great stupa are very much like those of the Swayambhunath stupa except for its final display.
+It is much bigger than Swayambhunath Stupa and lies on the valley floor where the former one stands on the hilltop.
 This stupa is said to have been built in the 5th century AD.

 Patan Durbar Square Sightseeing.